 HISTORICAL FACT ABOUT THE HYDRANT SHOP

-In 1930, and in response to water inspectors' complaints of fire hydrants currently in service, two men decided that the city should undertake the design and manufacture of their own fire hydrants.
+In 1930, n response to water inspectors' complaints of the fire hydrants currently in service, two men decided that the city should undertake the design and manufacture of their own fire hydrants.
 This continued until 1948.

 The Maintenance Shop repairs a variety of street cuts made during the repair of water leaks.
 The cuts are put back "in-kind."
 There are eight (8) types: